2 Introduction to Machine Learning

 iris_scaled[,1:4] = scale(iris_scaled[,1:4])

-RandomForest is not based on a specific data generating model and thus we will not get effect estimates that tell us how the input features affect the response:
+model = randomForest(Species~., data = iris_scaled)The random forest is not based on a specific data-generating model, so we do not get effect estimates that tell us how the input features affect the response:

 # no summary method available